ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

 .. tip::

    It's recommended to be consistent when using types for portability.
    If data is defined as a fixed-width integer, define variables in ADIOS2 using a fixed-width type, *e.g.*  for ``int32_t`` data types use ``DefineVariable<int32_t>``.

 .. note::

-   C, Fortran APIs: the enum and parameter adios2_type_XXX only provides fixed-width types
+   C, Fortran APIs: the enum and parameter adios2_type_XXX only provides fixed-width types.

 .. note::

    Python APIs: use the equivalent fixed-width types from numpy.
-If dtype is not specified, ADIOS 2 would handle numpy defaults just fine as long as primitive types are passed.
+   If ``dtype`` is not specified, ADIOS2 handles numpy defaults just fine as long as primitive types are passed.

-Variables Shape Types
+Shapes
 ---------------------

 .. note::